 Liquid flat roofs are easy to repair if a client ensures that they use a reputable, authorized installer.
 It is sometimes an idea to request seeing an approved installers card or ask for references from previous clients.
 There are many liquid systems available.
 Some good, some not suitable for anything other than a short-term repair.
 It is vital that due diligence is undertaken when deciding on what liquid to use.
 Factors like cure time, smell, availability, and the skill of the installer can all have consequences if not suitable.

 This varies depending on the substrate.
 But typically, it is very straightforward.
-Once identified, the repair area should be cleaned, abraded, and depending on a peel test, probably primed.
+Once identified, the repair area should be cleaned and abraded.
+Depending on the result of a peel test, a waterproofing primer should probably also be applied.
 This ensures a good bonding takes place when the liquid is applied.
-It is a good idea to encompass the area at least 200mm around each perimeter edge of the repair as problem areas are probably already weak and a decent length of repair give more strength than just coating onto just the problem area.
+It is a good idea to encompass the area at least 200 mm around each perimeter edge of the repair as problem areas are probably already weak and a decent length of repair give more strength than just coating onto just the problem area.
 Upstand areas can be more problematic, but ultimately the same rules apply.
 Although some areas may need to be replaced or filled, in the case of asphalt.

 Once repaired the area if installed correctly will last the accredited life cycle of the product.
-In the case of Mariseal 250 up to 25 years.
+In the case of Starflex Mono 100 up to 25 years.
 However, it is important to remember that repaired areas are seldom warranted as other areas may also be prone to leaking over the coming months.
 Often this results in a full refurbishment program being required.

 Quality liquids are an ideal solution for repairs and/or full refurbishment.
 The site impact compared to installing a felt or asphalt system is greatly reduced and is much faster.
-The market share of liquids in the flat roof market is increasing and with good reason.
+The market share of liquid applied roof coating products is increasing.
+This is for good reason as there are numerous benefits.
 It is fast, safe, clean, cost effective, and once installed correctly, will not be as subject to failure as existing previous seamed systems.